 We use the term "EU country" as a collective term of the EU/EEA countries and Switzerland.

 Who can use this form?

-The form can be used by anyone (EU citizens as well as third-country citizens) who is a direct descendant (child/grandchild) of a Danish citizen or the Danish citizen's spouse, registered partner or cohabiting partner and is under the age of 21, and where the Danish citizen
+The form can be used by anyone (EU citizens as well as third-country citizens) who is either and where the Danish citizen